Australian Open lookahead: Andy Murray tries for 3rd round - WHIZ News

 MELBOURNE, Australia (AP) — LOOKAHEAD TO THURSDAY

 Andy Murray tries to back up his first-round victory over Matteo Berrettini by winning again and earning a trip to the third round of the Australian Open for the first time since 2017.
 The 35-year-old Murray is a three-time Grand Slam champion and a five-time runner-up at Melbourne Park.
-He played Berrettini for more than 4 1/2 hours in the first round.
+He now faces Thanasi Kokkinakis after playing Berrettini for more than 4 1/2 hours in the first round.
+Kokkinakis didn’t complete his first-round match until Wednesday, because it was halted by rain when Kokkinakis was five points from victory on Tuesday.
 Novak Djokovic is also in action in the second round as he continues his quest for a record-extending 10th Australian Open title and 22nd Grand Slam trophy overall.
 That would tie the men’s record currently held by Rafael Nadal, who lost in the second round Wednesday after hurting his hip.
 The most intriguing women’s match on Thursday’s schedule pits WTA Finals champion and No. 4 seed Caroline Garcia against 2021 U.S. Open finalist Leylah Fernandez.

 THURSDAY’S FORECAST